-"The land at Amendoeira is dramatic and the project has the potential to be a real talking point in the Algarve.
-With so many courses in the region, that’s no mean feat,” pointed out Nick Faldo, during his visit in 2007.
+"The site at Amendoeira is spectacular, and the project has the potential to become a great talking point in the Algarve." says the developer.
+In light of a large number of golf courses in the region, this is no small accomplishment," noted Nick Faldo on his visit in 2007.

-In a modern twist of a traditional recipe, cacti and wild herbs replace the role of Sunningdale's heather, spartan Holm oaks and ancient olive trees take the place of a lush English woodland, and desert scrub bunkers of crushed limestone replace Berkshire's sandy tracts in a golf course that revels in the classic principles of strategic play.
+Using a modern twist on a traditional recipe, cacti and wild herbs take on the role of Sunningdale's heather, spartan Holm oaks and ancient olive trees take on the part of a lush English woodland, and desert scrub bunkers of crushed limestone take on the role of Berkshire's sandy tracts, resulting in a golf course that celebrates the classic principles of strategic play.

-"I like my courses to be challenging to whoever plays them.
-There might be easy holes in some places, but they are a challenge because you have to think about them, and that is what I am after.
-The best compliment you can get in the design business is when players come off the course and say ’wow, that was a challenge,' and that's just what I planned at Amendoeira Golf Resort."
+"I want my courses to be hard for whoever is on them," says the designer.
+There may be superficial flaws in some areas, but they are a challenge because they need you to think about them, and that is precisely what I am looking for.
+It's the highest compliment a designer can receive when a player walks off the course and says, 'Wow, that was a challenge,' and that's exactly what I hoped for when designing the system at Amendoeira Golf Resort."

 In addition to being a Sir Nick Faldo design, the Faldo Course at Amendoeira is located adjacent to the O'Connor course.
 It is about 45 minutes from Faro International Airport.